-Teachers and students can add work created in Google apps like Docs, Slides, or Sheets directly into Seesaw portfolios!
-There are two options:
+Teachers and students using Seesaw on the web can add work created in Google apps like Docs, Slides, or Sheets directly into Seesaw portfolios!
+For information on using Google Drive on mobile, view our Help Center article here.

-- Tap the green +Add to add a new post.
-You can also add Google files as attachments to messages or activities.
+- Tap the green +Add button to add a new post.

 You will be taken to Seesaw's annotation canvas.